-If you successful took your script offline, but cannot access it, ensure the following:
+If you successfully took your script offline, but cannot access it, ensure the following:

 - You haven't already brought the script 'Back Online'

 - When clicking a link saved to your desktop, ensure that your default browser is set to the same browser you used to take it offline, or right-click the link and select "Open with ..."

 - For Chrome, ensure the profile – found under the Chrome 'People' menu – is the same used to take the script offline (Note: the script will not be available on different device with the same profile).